relentless7/parallel-pi/README.md

 ## Comments

 The GPU is flat out faster than the CPU.
 Offloading a portion from the GPU that the CPU can finish before the GPU usually* yields a slight improvement in total processing time.
-But different hardware and configurations might expose other limitations that may or may not be alleviated with more custom code.
+Also as you will notice that there is some overhead to using CUDA at all, so the CPU still wins out when the number of problems it has to solve is smaller than that threshold.
+Things get more interesting with more computationally complex problems and irregular computation.
+Very custom and tuned solutions are necessary for raw performance.

-Every platform is different as well and might need tuning at the compiler level and the libraries themselves might be implemented differently.
+Every platform is also different and might need tuning at the compiler level and the libraries themselves might be implemented differently.
 So...
 YMMV.

 This code was meant to serve as a nice starting point with an emphasis on CUDA and doing as much as possible on the GPU.